Skip to main content

 Where complex decisions around pensions or involving large sums of money need to be made, seeking professional advice is recommended.
 You can speak to your bank or investment funding company.
 However, they are ‘restricted advisers’, meaning that they will only give advice on a limited range of products, namely their own.

 Independent Financial Advisers (IFAs) will offer more impartial advice.
 For a fee, they will help you understand your financial situation and your different investment options.
 In recent years, there has been a growth in IFAs specialising in ethical options.
-We have a guide to finding an ethical independent financial adviser.
+We have a guide to choosing an ethical independent financial adviser.

 Citizens Advice also has a useful webpage on getting financial advice.